effective solutions for dog separation

 When returning home, it’s essential to give your dog some time to calm down before reuniting with them.
 This may involve waiting outside or in another room until your dog has settled down.
 By allowing them to calm down on their own, you help reinforce the idea that being alone is a normal part of their routine and reduce their dependence on your immediate presence.

-See also Effective Ways to Manage Separation Anxiety in Dogs
+See also How to Help Your Dog Overcome Separation Anxiety

 Ensuring Adequate Physical Exercise